neurosnap/scopeify-html/README.md

 --------

 * Every CSS selector is scoped
-* Media queries are preserved
+* Media queries are scoped and preserved
-* Fonts are preserved
+* Fonts are scoped and preserved
-* Keyframes are preserved
+* Keyframes are scoped and preserved
 * Can use PostCSS plugins to modify all extracted CSS

 Why